Estebandba/D3-React/README.md

-## D3-React Bar Chart
+## D3-React Bar Charts

-This is a simple bar chart created using React and D3
+This is a data visualization only, where the world's tallest men and women are represented through bar charts.

+- Integrates two bar charts that changes with a transition effect.